 Staff were qualified for their roles and the practice completed essential recruitment checks.
+We found some files had recruitment documents missing.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.